Don King: Lawsuits and prosecutions

 In 2005, King launched a $2.5 billion defamation suit against the Walt Disney Pictures–owned ESPN, the makers of SportsCentury, after a documentary alleged that King had "killed, not once, but twice", threatened to break Larry Holmes' legs, had a hospital invest in a film that was never made, cheated Meldrick Taylor out of $1 million, and then threatened to have Taylor killed.

-Though the documentary repeated many claims that were already made, King said he had now had enough.
+Though the documentary repeated many claims that were already made, King said he had enough.
 King's attorney said "It was slanted to show Don in the worst way.
 It was one-sided from day one, Don is a strong man, but he has been hurt by this."
 The case was dismissed on summary judgment with a finding that King could not show "actual malice" from the defendants, and that King had failed to prove that any of the challenged statements were false.
 The judgment also pointed out that the studio had tried on a number of occasions to interview King for the documentary, but he had declined; while not suggesting that King had a legal obligation to do so, the court sympathized with ESPN's circumstances on those grounds.

 King appealed the decision and three years later, the Second District Court of Appeals upheld the summary judgment, but disagreed with the original finding that none of the statements were false.
 In any case, Judge Dorian Damoorgian ruled, "Nothing in the record shows that ESPN purposefully made false statements about King in order to bolster the theme of the program or to inflict harm on King".

-In May 2003, King was sued by Lennox Lewis, who wanted $385 million from the promoter, claiming King used threats to pull Tyson away from a rematch with Lewis.
+In May 2003, King was sued by Lennox Lewis for $385 million, claiming King used threats to pull Tyson away from a rematch with Lewis.

 In early 2006, Chris Byrd sued Don King for breach of contract, and the two eventually settled out of court under the condition that Byrd would be released from his contract with King.

 Media appearances

-King appeared in the 2-part Miami Vice episode "Down for the Count" (season 3, episodes 12/13, 1987) as Mr. Cash.
+King appeared in the two-part Miami Vice episode "Down for the Count" (season 3, episodes 12/13, 1987) as Mr. Cash.

-King acted in a small role as more or less himself in The Last Fight (1982) and in the comedy Head Office (1985).
+King acted in a small role as himself in The Last Fight (1982) and in the comedy Head Office (1985).
 He also had another brief cameo as himself in the film The Devil's Advocate (1997).
-He also appeared in a season 4 episode of Knight Rider, titled "Redemption of a Champion".
+He additionally appeared in a season 4 episode of Knight Rider, titled "Redemption of a Champion".

 King made an appearance in the documentaries Beyond the Ropes (2008) and Klitschko (2011).

-King appeared in Moonlighting episode "Symphony in Knocked Flat" (season 3, episode 3, 1986) as himself & also made a brief cameo to the music video Liberian Girl by Michael Jackson filmed in April 1989 at A&M Chaplin Stage at A&M Studios in Los Angeles.
+King appeared in Moonlighting episode "Symphony in Knocked Flat" (season 3, episode 3, 1986) as himself, and also made a brief cameo to the music video Liberian Girl by Michael Jackson, filmed in April 1989 at A&M Chaplin Stage at A&M Studios in Los Angeles.